TokynBlast/pyTGM/README.md

 Practice!
 You can eentuallly learn it!

-For public code updates Go [here](https://github.com/TokynBlast/pyTGM/tree/main) and go to the newest version.

-I only update that with working code bits and updates I want to be known, sometimes I will have secret featurees released only with new versions

-In 1.1 and earlier, the links are not yet valid.

-pyTGM is liscenced under Bspace, which was made by the author, Tokyn Blast.
+For public code updates Go [here](https://github.com/TokynBlast/pyTGM/tree/main) and go to the newest version. pyTGM is liscenced under Bspace, which was made by the author, Tokyn Blast.

 ## How it works